 Where to use?

-If you have a self-contained shower cubicle like our Valencia Shower Cabin then you may not have to use as many tiles on the walls but what about your flooring?
-Bathroom tiles are just as suitable for this area, but other waterproof options like laminates or lino can be used instead if you’re after something a little cheaper but with the same benefits and conveniences.
+If you have a self-contained shower cubicle like one of our shower cabins then you may not have to use as many tiles on the walls but what about your flooring?
+Bathroom tiles are just as suitable for this area, but other waterproof options like laminate or vinyl flooring can be used instead if you’re after something a little cheaper but with the same benefits and conveniences.